The Elementary Curriculum: Always a Work in Progress

 As a faith community, the students and staff at St. Philomena School are active participants in the sacramental life of the Church and daily support one another on their spiritual journey.

 The curriculum used in our school presents the truths of the Catholic Faith found in Sacred Scripture and Tradition, and is in accordance with the Magisterium of the Church.
 The Sacraments, most especially the Eucharist, are the source and strength of the Catholic community and are essential to the life and mission of the Church and its members.
 The Sacrament of Reconciliation and the Sacrament of the Eucharist are celebrated in the 2nd grade.
-Preparation is ongoing throughout the 2nd grade year, and culminates with an age-appropriate Jesus Day retreat for our students the day before receiving Jesus for the first time in the Eucharist.
+Preparation is ongoing throughout the 2nd grade year, and culminates with an age-appropriate Jesus Day retreat for our students the week before receiving Jesus for the first time in the Eucharist.
 The Sacrament of Confirmation is conferred to students in the 8th grade.
 Preparation is also ongoing throughout the year, intensifying in the second semester.
-The confirmandi participate in the Signing of the Senses Mass in November and make a full-day, off-site retreat a week before their Confirmation date.
+The confirmandi participate in a Signing of the Senses Mass and make a full-day, off-site retreat during the week before their Confirmation date.
 Students also are required to perform service work for the community.
-Finally, the Sacrament of Reconciliation is celebrated each Wednesday afternoon for students in Grades 3 through 8 on a rotating schedule by grade.
+Finally, the Sacrament of Reconciliation is celebrated weekly for students in Grades 3 through 8 on a rotating schedule by grade.
 By virtue of their Baptism, all Catholics are called to discipleship that is manifest in loving service to others.
 Each grade level performs works of service within our faith community and the community at-large.
 Prayer is essential to the formation of our students in the faith.
 Through God’s initiative, students are exposed to diverse expressions of prayer, including traditional Catholic forms of prayer.
 We gather as a faith community each Friday for school Mass, where our Children’s Choir provides music, and students take an active role in the Liturgy.

 At St. Philomena School, visual and performing arts are experienced at all grade levels.